False Acacia tree identification

-The False Acacia is also known as a Robinia or Locust Tree.
+The False Acacia Robinia pseudoacacia is also known as a Robinia or Locust Tree.
 In the eastern USA, where it originates, it is known as the Black Locust.
 It was introduced to Britain in about 1636.
 This is not a true acacia.
 The name ‘false acacia’ comes from the idea that the leaves look like a true acacia.
 It is now planted on city streets and in gardens as an ornamental tree, often as a variety which does not have spines.
-It has cascades of white flowers in spring, long pinnate leaves, fruit in the form of pods and spines on some trees.
+False Acacia tree identification – pinnate leaves, cascade of white flowers in spring, brown seed pods in winter, spines on some trees.
 Click on any photo to enlarge it.

 The leaf has 9 to 23 smooth edged leaflets which are almost, but not quite, opposite one another.
 This is a pinnate leaf.